The Last Days: The Ascension of Christ (In Like Manner)

 1 John 3:2 'John had seen his glory on the mount when he was transfigured; and this we find was ineffably grand; but even this must have been partially obscured, in order to enable the disciples to bear the sight, for they were not then like him.
 But when they shall be like him, they shall see him as he is - in all the splendor of his infinite majesty.’

-John was anticipating the imminent Parousia of the glorified Christ coming in His Majesty and Deity!
+John was anticipating the imminent parousia of the glorified Christ, coming in His majesty and deity!

 The Transfiguration of Christ

-The Transfiguration of Christ Raphael 1520
+The Transfiguration of Christ, Raphael (1483-1520)

-The Transfiguration of Christ Raphael 1520
+The Transfiguration of Christ, Raphael (1483-1520) | Source

 • Mat 17:2 KJV And was transfigured before them: and his face did shine as the sun, and his raiment was white as the light.